The Soldier's Details

 Sadly, George’s good fortune ran out when he was selected as a POW in Singapore with ‘E’ Force Borneo.
 He died at Sandakan 8 April 1945 at the young age of 23 years.
 He died of malaria (according to Japanese records) and was buried Sandakan No. 2.

-George’s mother Annie Anderson was first married to John William Annandale who was born Scotland, enlisted 1916 with 16th Btn, later 48th Battalion KIA Villers, Bretonneux, France 29 June 1918 aged 36 years.
+George’s mother Annie Anderson was first married to John William Annandale who was born Scotland, who enlisted 1916 with 16th Btn, later 48th Battalion KIA Villers, Bretonneux, France 29 June 1918 aged 36 years.
 John and Annie had four children – William, John, Margaret and David.

 George (Jnr) worked as wheeler.